VAT Registration Documents – CZ

 A certificate confirming your company is already VAT registered in its home country (if applicable).

-This helps demonstrate that your business already operates within the VAT system.
+This helps demonstrate that your business already operates within the VAT system and is compliant with its domestic tax obligations.

 Request an updated VAT certificate directly from your local tax authority or online tax portal.